Other Funding Options

 Student Employment

-- Working 0 to 20 hours per week has been shown to have a positive impact on time management and overall GPA.
+- Working has been shown to have a positive impact on time management and overall GPA.
+Students can work up to 28 hours per week.

 - Part-time employment usually offers the flexibility to work around class schedules.